Jacob ben Machir ibn Tibbon: Biography

 In the controversy between the Maimonists and the anti-Maimonists, Jacob defended science against the attacks of Abba Mari and his party; the energetic attitude of the community of Montpellier on that occasion was due to his influence.

+Ibn Tibbon argued that translating Euclid was restoring wisdom lost to Jews from the exile.

+Works

 Jacob became known by a series of Hebrew translations of Arabic scientific and philosophical works, and above all by two original works on astronomy.
 His translations are: